Squamous Cell Carcinoma (SCC) Lung Samples

 - Basaloid Carcinoma

-Usually basaloid and certain small-cell types of cancers may have a worse prognosis than other types of squamous cell carcinoma.
+Usually basaloid and certain small-cell types of cancer may have a worse prognosis than other types of squamous cell carcinoma.

 Signs and Symptoms of Squamous Cell Carcinoma (SCC) of the Lung

 Signs and symptoms of squamous cell carcinoma are similar to signs and symptoms of other types of lung cancer.
-Usually lung cancer does not usually cause symptoms at first.
-Symptoms usually begin after cancer has spread (metastasized).
-Symptoms may vary from patient to patient.
+In general, lung cancer does not usually cause symptoms at first.
+However, symptoms usually begin after cancer has spread (metastasized).
+Furthermore, symptoms may vary from patient to patient.

-Following are some the most common signs and symptoms of lung cancer include:
+For instance, the following are some of the most common signs and symptoms of lung cancer:

 - Shortness of breath